driebit/ginger/docs/guidelines.md

 ### 5. Add site or module-specific CSS files to _html_head.tpl.

+### 6. Protect system content.

+* In the ACL rules, never give users (including managers) access to ‘system content’.
+This prevents users from accidentally editing categories and content groups.

 ## Working on Ginger

-### 6. Be backwards compatible.
+### 7. Be backwards compatible.

-When changing templates, parameter names etc. always think about backwards compatibility.
+* When changing templates, parameter names etc. always think about backwards compatibility.

-Other people and sites depend on you to make sure their code still works after your changes.
+* Other people and sites depend on you to make sure their code still works after your changes.

-If you need to introduce a breaking change, document it in the CHANGELOG.md file.
+* If you need to introduce a breaking change, document it in the CHANGELOG.md file.

-### 7. Commit *small bugfixes* to the current release branch, for instance release-0.5.0.
+### 8. Commit *small bugfixes* to the current release branch

-Then merge the release branch including your bugfix into master:
+For instance `release-0.5.0`.
+Then *merge* the release branch including your bugfix into master:

 ```bash
 $ git checkout master
 $ git merge release-0.5.0
 ```

-### 8. Commit *new features* to the master branch.
+### 9. Commit *new features* to the master branch.

 They will then become part of the next Ginger release.

-### 9. Prefer catinclude over include.
+### 10. Prefer catinclude over include.

 `{% catinclude id %}` allows more specific template overrides.

-### 10. Place custom Erlang functionality in observers.
+### 11. Place custom Erlang functionality in observers.

 Instead of copying .erl files, hook into the notifications that already exist in Zotonic and Ginger.